craftweg/website/priv/posts/2020-11-10-module-caching-in-xcode-projects.md

 ---
 title: Module caching in Xcode projects
 categories: ['xcode', 'tuist', 'caching', 'build times']
-excerpt: Bazel and Buck is the solution large companies have adopted to make Xcode build fast.
+description: Bazel and Buck is the solution large companies have adopted to make Xcode build fast.
 However, it's complex and not accessible to medium and small companies.
 In this blog post, I share the approach Tuist is taking and how it's inspired by tools the community is already using.
 ---

 As you might know, we've been working on a new feature for [Tuist](https://tuist.io/), caching, to speed up build times of Xcode projects.